Emergency Care at Avita

-In the Ontario Hospital emergency department, we have a Forensic Program to provide medical screenings and forensic exams to individuals for sexual assault and abuse, child abuse, domestic violence, human trafficking, and other criminal offenses.
-Services are available 24 hours a day, 7 days a week in a private, dedicated patient room.
-Bucyrus and Galion Hospitals will be offering forensic services in the Spring of 2019.
+Avita has a Forensic Program at Bucyrus, Galion, and Ontario Hospitals to provide medical screenings and forensic exams to individuals for sexual assault and abuse, child abuse, domestic violence, human trafficking, and other criminal offenses.
+Services are available 24/7 in private, dedicated patient rooms in our emergency departments.

 *Interventional cardiology procedures can only be performed in the accredited cardiac cath labs at Galion and Ontario Hospitals.

 Our emergency departments have a forensic program to provide medical screenings and forensic exams to individuals for sexual assault and abuse, child abuse, domestic violence, human trafficking, and other criminal offenses.
 These services are available 24 hours a day, 7 days a week in private, dedicated rooms.

 Our specially-trained sexual assault nurse examiners (SANE) will help people of all ages and genders at no charge.
 SANE’s are certified in forensic exams to document trauma and collect evidence that can be used in a criminal trial.
 A forensic examination can be done even if the patient does not wish to report the findings to law enforcement.
 In addition to our relationships with local police departments, we work closely with community organizations that offer resources to those in need, such as domestic violence shelters and children’s services.

 Our nurses help make the exam process as comfortable as possible by providing holistic, patient-centered care.
 All patients are treated with the highest level of dignity and compassion.
 Through support from the Avita Health Foundation and the community, children are provided toys during their exams and patients receive clean clothing if they opt to leave their clothing to be collected as evidence.

 Avita’s emergency departments are safe places for individuals who have experienced sexual assault or abuse.